 - Method of calculation - a.
-Private vehicle, shared leasing or rental vehicle: calculations are based on the number of kilometres travelled, using SACE's tool (an Andalusian Government's tool used to calculate the emissions based on the km). - b.
-Manager's vehicles: The methodology used to calculate emissions associated with fleet vehicles is used, based similarly on the emission factors established by the Spanish Climate Change Office. - c.
-Taxis: Emissions are calculated by the company hired to carry out this service.
+Private vehicle and rental vehicle: calculations are based on the number of kilometres travelled, using SACE's tool (an Andalusian Government's tool used to calculate the emissions based on the km). - b.
+Taxis: Emissions are calculated by the company hired to carry out this service, with its own methodology.